 Green, Blue, and Yellow.

-We offer lunchtime taster sessions for new students, so they have the opportunity to meet classmates and experience our provision.
+We offer lunchtime taster sessions for new pupils, so they have the opportunity to meet classmates and experience our provision.
 It helps them understand the primary campus and meet staff also.
-We are flexible when placing new students in a class and consider SEN diagnoses, academic ability and friendships.
+We are flexible when placing new pupils in a class and consider SEN diagnoses, academic ability and friendships.
 We work closely with parents and carers and these relationships are integral to the development of the KS2 provision.

-Our KS2 follows the primary National Curriculum, however as a non-maintained special school we have the flexibility to adapt the timetable to meet the needs and interests of our students, and so that we can also support their social skill and independence development.
+Our KS2 follows the primary National Curriculum, however as a non-maintained special school we have the flexibility to adapt the timetable to meet the needs and interests of our pupils, and so that we can also support their social skill and independence development.
 As an example, we have weekly timetabled sessions of 'community outreach', environmental science, communication and interaction and 'Growth Mindset'.

 As well as being child-centred and interactive, our primary curriculum offers enrichment activities each afternoon, promoting independence and opportunity for students to develop life skills.
 These activities might include travelling on public transport, real life shopping and visiting key services they might access as adults.
-We also have a link farm where students can develop skills off-site.
+We also have a link farm where pupils can develop skills off-site.